Prospective clients are often surprised when a factoring company asks for copies of their tax documents during the application process.

 Tax authorities that have filed a lien against your company will need to subordinate their lien.
 This subordination enables the factoring company to obtain a first position against your accounts receivable.

-A tax authority (e.g., IRS) will consider subordinating their lien position if you can show it’s to their advantage.
-You must prove to them that factoring can stabilize your cash flow and help you turn the business around.
+A tax authority (e.g., IRS) will consider subordinating its lien position if you can show it is to its advantage.
+You must prove to the taxing authority that factoring can stabilize your cash flow and help you turn the business around.
 This argument requires preparation and a viable plan.

 c) The factoring company must handle certain tax payments